It’s a virtue…Especially with forex trading.

 Stick to your best ideas and trade setups.

-If they don’t come that session, just wait for the next.
+If they don’t appear during one trading session, just wait for the next.

 Unless the world stops trading currencies (knock on wood) then there will always be opportunities around the corner.